-The choice of astronomy and other science elective courses must be approved by the department.
+The choice of astronomy and other science elective courses must be approved by the option representative.
 At least 36 units of the 135 units must be selected from Ay 121-127.
 The courses Ph 106, Ph 125, and Ph 129 may be required of those students whose previous training in some of these subjects proves to be insufficient.
-At least

-27 units of advanced courses in fields other than astronomy are required.
+At least 27 units of advanced courses in fields other than astronomy are required.

 Astrophysics Program.
-The student's proposed overall program of study must be approved by the department during the first year.
+The student's proposed overall program of study must be approved by the option representative during the first year.
 The following are required of all students for candidacy: Ay 121, Ay 123, Ay 124, Ay 125, Ay 126, and Ay 127.
 The student should take these courses in the first year.
-Students must also take at least one term of Ay 122 unless exempted by the executive officer or option representative.
+Students must also take at least one term of Ay 122 unless exempted.
 Also required are research and reading projects.
 Credit for this work will be given under courses Ay 142 and Ay 143.
+The above courses must be passed with a grade of B- or better.

 Physics Program.
-The student's program during the first two years of graduate study should include at least 36 units of physics courses, exclusive of Ph 106, Ph 125, and Ph 129, and should include Ph 136 a and Ph 136 b, unless specifically exempted by the option representative or executive officer.
+The student's program during the first two years of graduate study should include at least 36 units of physics courses, exclusive of Ph 106, Ph 125, and Ph 129, and should include Ph 136 a and Ph 136 b, unless specifically exempted.
 Cross-listed courses (e.g., Ph/Ay) in general do not count toward the physics units requirement, unless specifically allowed by prior consultation between the student, the instructor, and the student's option representative.
-This requirement may be reduced on written approval of the department for students who take substantial numbers of units in Ph 106, Ph 125, and Ph 129.
+This requirement may be reduced on written approval for students who take substantial numbers of units in Ph 106, Ph 125, and Ph 129.
 Students in radio astronomy may substitute an advanced course in electrical engineering or applied mechanics for up to nine units of the required 36 units of physics.
 Theoretical astrophysics students should include at least 54 units of physics courses in their programs.
 Students in planetary physics may substitute appropriate advanced courses in geophysics and geochemistry.
 All the above courses must be passed with a grade of C or better, or a P upon prior written permission from the option representative to take the course pass/fail.